ndhorton/ls202/lesson_7/lesson_7_notes.md

 6. Observe the differences between the desiign file and your file.
 Make corrections in your file.
 7. Return to step 5 until your files match as well as possible.

+# 7:7 Improving Your HTML and CSS #

+There is no "one true way" to achieve a result with HTML and CSS.
+Much of front-end development involves interpreting the information you wish to present and identifying common styles to make your CSS as concise as possible.

+Read HTML5 for Web Designers by Jeremy Keith (2010).

+Read up on the `role` attribute and ARIA.

+The `cursor` property can be used to change the mouse cursor to change when a user is hovering over an element.
+For instance, `cursor: pointer` changes the mouse cursor to the icon that shows when we hover over an anchor link.
+The value can be a cursor type keyword, in which case the default icon for that type will be used, but you can also choose a particular icon, with fallback images and a final mandatory keyword for a type of cursor.